nicolas-sitylb/docs/installation-guide/server.rst

 We recommend using Linux as Operating System when running PostgreSQL, for performance and stability.

 In order to benefit fully from your hardware, PostgreSQL should be configured correctly.
-You can use the following application to have a basic configuration better than default values : http://pgtune.leopard.in.ua/
+You can use the following application to have a basic configuration better than default values: http://pgtune.leopard.in.ua/

 Choose the following parameters:

-* DB Version : your PostgreSQL database version
+* DB Version: your PostgreSQL database version
-* OS Type : your Operating System
+* OS Type: your Operating System
-* DB Type : "Mixed type of applications"
+* DB Type: "Mixed type of applications"
-* Total memory : how much memory is installed on your server
+* Total memory: how much memory is installed on your server
-* Number of connections : how many concurrent users you want to allow (as a maximum).
+* Number of connections: how many concurrent users you want to allow (as a maximum).
 Optional parameter

 The application should give you the settings to adapt in the ``postgresql.conf`` configuration file.